 Pediatric Visiting Doctors and Complex Care Program

-The Pediatric Visiting Doctors and Complex Care Program was founded in July 2013 as an extension of the Mount Sinai Pediatrics Associates clinic.
+The Pediatric Visiting Doctors and Complex Care Program was founded in July 2013 and it is an extension of the Cohen Center for Pediatric Comprehensive Care.
 Our purpose is to provide comprehensive primary care to children with the most complex conditions.
 Inspired by the Mount Sinai Visiting Doctors program, the pediatrics-specific program serves children with medical complexity both at home and in the office.

 We offer patient, family, and community-centered care, partnering with local organizations and pediatric subspecialists to create individualized care plans in coordination with our patients’ caregivers.
 Our team includes physicians, nurses, social workers, and coordinators.